Rimu16/Simulation-Lab/README.md

 *Course Name:* Simulation and Modeling Lab
 *Course Teacher:* Audity Ghosh, Lecturer, Department of Computer Science and Engineering, University of Information Technology and Sciences (UITS)

+## Assignment - 01
 ## Tasks
-1. Generate two vectors with 15 random floats, plot them, and label axes.
+01. Generate two vectors with 15 random floats, plot them, and label axes.
-2. Create a 4x4 random matrix, visualize as a heatmap, and label rows/columns.
+02. Create a 4x4 random matrix, visualize as a heatmap, and label rows/columns.
-3. Generate two 4x4 matrices, perform arithmetic operations, visualize with bar plots.
+03. Generate two 4x4 matrices, perform arithmetic operations, visualize with bar plots.

 ## Explanation of the Codes:
 For Question 01: